radondb/radon/docs/radon_cluster_deploy.md

 }

 ```
-Switch to slave node and do the same action, you will see that although the slave node does not perform a backend or backup operation, the data is synchronized with the master node.
+Switch to slave node and do the same action, you will see that although the slave node does not perform a backend or backup operation, the meta data is synchronized with the master node.

 ```
 $ vim bin/radon-meta/backend.json